 Pregnancy can be relatively safe for both a mother living with HIV and her baby – as long as HIV transmission reduction strategies are followed.

 Ways to reduce the risk of transmission include:

-- taking antiretroviral medications (ARVs) before conception to reduce the woman’s viral load (the amount of virus in the fluids of her body) as much as possible (the lower the viral load, the lower the risk of transmission)
+- for the woman to be taking antiretroviral medications (ARVs) before conception to reduce her viral load (the amount of virus in the fluids of her body) as much as possible – the lower the viral load, the lower the risk of transmission to the unborn child

 - avoiding procedures in labour that may scratch or cut the baby’s skin, wherever possible (for example, fetal scalp monitoring)

 - giving antiretroviral medications to the newborn for around four weeks after birth.

 - the woman has a detectable viral load, particularly if it is over 1000